top of page

 • Allow space for accessories that can be chewed like cardboard boxes or rolls, wooden chew toys or hay.
 Rats are rodents.
 It is part of their normal behaviour.

 As a pet owner, I always experimented with various home diets as store bough mixes were unavailable at the time.
 Since 2014, I have been making my official Pretoria Rattery Grain Mix © 2014.
+I give 10-12g of dry mix in the mornings i scatterfeed in the cage.

 The recipe was published online and intended as a FREE recipe to be used by South African pet rat owners as a cost effective and healthy alternative to very expensive or even low quality options available in the store.
 It took me years to refine the recipe and to test it on my rats on various life stages before I published the recipe.
+Please do not copy my recipes for commercial use!

-Pet owners are welcome to still use the basic SARBU mix as a healthy but cost effective alternative.
+Pet owners are welcome to use the basic SARBU mix as a healthy but cost effective alternative.
 Please note that it may not be copied and sold comercially.

 The SARBU recipe on our YouTube channel.